Building an AI Chatbot With LangChain: Practical Developer Guide

 rag_chain = create_retrieval_chain(retriever, document_chain)

-- Embedding model choice affects cost and quality.
+- Embedding model choice affects cost.

-Step 4: Add Streaming for Better UX
+Step 4: Streaming

 from langchain_core.callbacks import StreamingStdoutCallbackHandler